andebraa/wind_power_analysis/README.md

 ## anon_identifier.py ##
 reads the lese_txt csv and attributes each unique user a random identifier.
 The username and ID is written to a json file in scritp location. new anonymized dataset and the dictionary of keys is written to file.

 outputs a .json of keys and usernames, a .csv of anonymized data and a histogram of unique users and amount of times they have tweeted.

+## geo_locating.py ##

+Attempts to read location elements in the user metadata.
+This info is written by the user themselves, so a lot of them are not valid locations, and simply 'the couch' or something stupid like that.